 Evaluation Purpose

 Our Evaluation Team will be assessing an educational technology program administered by Learning Ally, a nonprofit organization offering education solutions to over 16,000 schools.
-The course is name Storyteller, and it trains volunteers on how to become audiobook narrators and recorders for online books.
+The course , called Storyteller, provides training to volunteers on how to become audiobook narrators and is focused on young adult fiction.
+Since Learning Ally relies on volunteers for recording, those taking the course could drop out or leave the program at any point.
 Our evaluation team will analyze data to see what constraints exist as possible barriers to completing the course as well as identify factors that influence successful course completion.
 To do this we will focus on three main objectives centered on obtaining feedback from actual volunteers who have gone through the course.
 Once problem areas have been identified, we will offer a suggested approach to Learning Ally on possible solutions to improving graduation rates and enhancing the training lessons.

 Objectives

 Assess how prepared the Storyteller course graduates felt upon graduation.